by Brian Mahany

 If you know of a fraud against the government and taxpayers – state or federal – give us a call.
 Awards are generally available to the first person supplying information.
 If you have believe you have a claim, let us know right away.

-Mahany & Ertl – America’s Tax and Fraud Lawyers.
+Mahany Law – America’s Tax and Fraud Lawyers.
 Offices in Milwaukee, Wisconsin; Detroit, Michigan; Portland, Maine; Minneapolis, Minnesota and San Francisco, California.
 IRS Whistleblower services available nationwide.

 Need more information?
-Our Due Diligence blog has a search engine located in the upper right hand corner.
+Visit our IRS Tax Fraud Whistleblower page.
+We also invite you to uur Due Diligence blog which features a search engine.
 For more information on specific tax topics, just use the “tax” tab or type in key words such as “IRS” in the search bar.
 We have many informative articles on our site.